leoture/MockSwift/README.md

 ```

 # Documentation
-If you need more details about the API, you can check out our [API documentation](https://leoture.github.io/MockSwift/) or our [GitBook](https://mockswift.gitbook.io/mockswift/).
+If you need more details about the API, you can check out our [API documentation](https://leoture.github.io/MockSwift/).

 # Contribution
 Would you like to contribute to MockSwift?
 Please read our [contributing guidelines](https://github.com/leoture/MockSwift/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/leoture/MockSwift/blob/master/CODE_OF_CONDUCT.md).